Dave Senjem

 David Howard Senjem (/ˈsɛndʒəm/ SEN-jəm; born December 20, 1942) is an American politician currently serving on the Olmsted County Board of Commissioners.
 He is a former member of the Minnesota Senate, serving in that body from 2003 to 2023.
 He led the Republican caucus as majority leader from 2011 to 2013.
 A moderate Republican, Senjem has crossed party lines on many occasions, notably environmental policy and women's issues.
 He represented District 25, which at the time included portions of Dodge and Olmsted counties in the southeastern part of the state.
 Much of the northern half of Rochester was in his district.

 In April 2022, Senjem announced that he would not seek reelection to the Minnesota Senate, and later announced that he would instead run for Olmsted County Commissioner for District 2.
+Senjem won election to that seat and was took office in 2023.
+In January 2026, Senjem was named Chair of the Olmsted County Board of Commissioners.

 Early life, education, and career

 Senjem grew up in Hayfield, Minnesota and attended Hayfield High School.
 After graduating, he earned a Bachelor of Arts degree from Luther College in Decorah, Iowa.
 He served on the Rochester City Park Board for five years, then on the Rochester City Council from 1992 to 2002.
 He is a retired Environmental Affairs Officer for the Mayo Clinic in Rochester.

 Senjem's family originates from Bingen, Buskerud County, Norway; the original family name was Sønju.
 His great-great-grandfather John N. Hanson served as a Republican state representative from Dodge County from 1873 to 1874.